LHide14/YouTube-Analytics/README.md

 We chose this categorisation to determine what classes as a 'good video' or 'bad video' in our data, because those in the '1' category will always have more views than 50% of all other Data Science videos.

-## Exploratory Data Ananlysis part 1
+## Exploratory Data Analysis part 1 - Key Findings
 <img src="https://github.com/LHide14/YouTube-Analytics/blob/main/README_visualisations/viewcount_distribution.png">
 <img src="https://github.com/LHide14/YouTube-Analytics/blob/main/README_visualisations/category_distribution.png">
 <img src="https://github.com/LHide14/YouTube-Analytics/blob/main/README_visualisations/toptags_distribution.png">